-Before the kernel and/or root file system can be written into the target's flash, the target will have to download the image from a TFTP server.
-This will be done from the command line of the boot loader.
-First the image will be downloaded via TFTP and copied into target's RAM.
-Then the part of the flash where the kernel or root file system should be written to must be erased.
-Finally the kernel or root file system image can be transferred from RAM into flash.
+Before the kernel / root file system can be written into flash, you will have to download the image from a tftp server.
+This will be done in the command line of the bootloader.
+First the image will be copied into RAM.
+Then you will have to erase the part of the FLASH, where you want to copy the Kernel image.